ten7/hosting-drupal-on-kubernetes/lab02_deployments.md

 We know Apache is running inside our container, but accessing it through a `kubectl exec` and then `curl` is...cumbersome at best.
 What we want is to access the site through a web browser!
 In order to do that, we need to create a *Service definition*.

-1. Using a text editor, open your the `web.yml` file you created earlier.
+1. Using a text editor, open the `web.yml` file you created earlier.
 2. Add the following to the end of the file:
 ```yaml
 ---